Gaps in regulation of chemical agents: Mevinphos

-A nerve agent

 Mevinphos is a broad spectrum of insecticides that are used on a wide variety of crops, including apples, peaches, strawberries, nectarines, celery, and cucumbers.
 They belong to the chemical group known as organophosphates, which have neural toxic effects, not in only insecticides, but also in birds, fish, amphibians, and mammals.
 While not carcinogenic, mevinphos are potent via all means of exposure, including absorption, ingestion, and inhalation.
 Organophosphates inhibit acetylcholinesterase (AChE), an enzyme responsible for regulating levels of the muscle-stimulating neurotransmitter, acetylcholine (ACh).
 This results in high levels of acetylcholine levels in the body, which causes nearly every muscle in the body to be stimulated without cessation.
 Symptoms of organophosphate poisoning include violent convulsions, vomiting, miosis, lachrymation, sweating, salivation, diarrhea, and potentially death.

 Most nerve gases, including sarin, soman, and tabun, are organophosphates, which are all banned by the Geneva Convention of 1925, as they are deemed a war crime.